notpaulmartin/website/index.md

 <img class="profile-picture" src="whiteboard.jpeg">

 Hi!
 I'm Paul.
 I am a masters student in Informatics at the [University of Edinburgh](https://www.ed.ac.uk/).
-I am intersted in all things learning, of silicon and biological nature.
+I am interested in all things learning, of silicon and biological nature.

 I have a strong background in Deep Learning, with my Bachelor's thesis on model compression achieving an 80% mark.
 For my Master's thesis I am currently researching optimisers for the distributed training of deep neural networks.